nfroidure/whook/README.md

 router.add(MyHook.specs(), MyHook);
 ```

-### Hook.prototype.init($:Object, next:Function)
+### Hook.prototype.ackInput($:Object, inputContent:(Stream|Object|String), next:Function)

-Called to initialize the hook with the parsed parameters from request headers,
- the query string, the uri and the router configuration.
-Any values can be
- registered through the `$` object given in argument.
-Mainly used to
- apply changes to `$.req` with default values.
+Called when a mounted hooks specs matches the requested path.
+When implemented,
+ it is intended to acknowledge the current request and set the output response
+ accordingly.

+It takes the context object in argument followed by the request content as a
+ stream, you may decide to consume it or not depending on your needs.
+The
+ request content may have been turned to an Object or a String by a previously
+ run Hook.

 The `next` callback optionally accepts an error.
+When not defined in the args
+ list, the method is run synchronously.

-### Hook.prototype.pre($:Object, next:Function)
+### Hook.prototype.ackInputError($:Object, err:Error, next:Function)
-Called just before starting to send the response (last chance to set values in
+Called just before starting to send the response if any error happened earlier.
- `$.res`).
-The request content is available as a stream in the context object
- (`$.reqStream`), you may decide to consume it or not depending on your needs.
+ Allows you to change the response meta data according to that error.

 The `next` callback optionally accepts an error.
+When not defined in the args
+ list, the method is run synchronously.

+Throwing a new error or calling next with an error will execute the next
+ hook.
+Not doing so will prevent executing the next Hook `ackInputError`
+ method.

-### Hook.prototype.preError(err:Error, $:Object, next:Function)
+### Hook.prototype.processOutput($:Object, outputContent:Stream, next:Function)
-Called just before starting to send the response if any error happened earlyer.
+Called to output the response content. `outputContent` is a writable stream.
+You
- Allows you to change the response metadata according to that error.

-### Hook.prototype.process($:Object)

-Last chance to consume `$.reqStream`.
-Set output as a stream to `$.resStream`.
- Applying changes to `$.res` has no effect anymore.

-### Hook.prototype.piped($:Object)

-Called when the whole pipeline is finally piped to the response.
-Last chance to
- pipe `$.resStream` to another destination.
-Applying changes to `$.res` has no
- effect.

-### Hook.prototype.post($:Object, next:Function)

-Called after the response was sent (ie, the response stream ended).
-Useful to
- create web hooks, log things or anything else.

-The `next` callback optionally accepts an error.
+ may just pass it back to the next Hook, write in it or event pipe it to a
+ passthrough stream and return it.

-### Hook.prototype.postError(err:Error, $:Object, next:Function)
+### Hook.prototype.processOutput($:Object, err:Error, next:Function)
 Called when something went wrong **after** the response was sent.
 You no longer
  can warn the API client.
+It is mainly useful for logging or debugging.

 ### Sample hooks

-This repository will probably not contain hooks (except the Hooks base class).
+This repository will probably not contain hooks (except the `Hook` base class).
  But in order to illustrate how it could look like, some sample hooks are
  currently embedded: